turnervink/chumlee-bot/README.md

 LOGLEVEL=<logging level>
 DEBUG_GUILD_IDS=[list of Discord guild IDs to create slash commands in for dev purposes]
 ```
-6. Start the bot with `poetry run python src/bot.py` and invite it to a server for testing
+- Start the bot with `poetry run python src/bot.py`

 ## Deployment
-1. Create a `.env` file with the same variables as above set to your production values
+- Create a `.env` file with the same variables as above set to your production values
-2. Build and tag the image: `docker build -t chumlee-bot:latest .`
+- Build and tag the image: `docker build -t chumlee-bot:latest .`
-3. Run the image, passing in your `.env` file and mounting the directory with the Firebase credentials file to the path you specified in `GOOGLE_APPLICATION_CREDENTIALS`:
+- Run the image, passing in your `.env` file and mounting the directory with the Firebase credentials file to the path you specified in `GOOGLE_APPLICATION_CREDENTIALS`:
 `docker run --env-file .env -v /path/to/creds/dir:${GOOGLE_APPLICATION_CREDENTIALS} chumlee-bot:latest`

 ## Contributing